sanjuthomas/aws-solution-architect-guide/iam/IAM - Identity and Access Management.md

 ### Organization

 For large organization.
-It would help the corporations organize their AWS accounts as per the organization chart.
+It would help the corporations, organize their AWS accounts as per the organization chart.

 Say for example, every business unit would get her own account.